Dungeons-of-Kathallion/Bane-Of-Wargs/README.md

 [![Spell Checks](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/actions/workflows/spell_checks.yaml/badge.svg)](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/actions/workflows/spell_checks.yaml)
 ---

-Bane Of Wargs is a python text-game engine with pre-built plot an the ability to create custom plugins/mods that completely change the game content.
-The game is very customizable and you will find ton of in-game features: equipment upgrading, items orders, mounts training over time, xp gaining, hp gaining etc...
-So in overall a very customizable and enjoyable python terminal-text based RPG.
+Bane Of Wargs is a python text-game engine with pre-built plots and the ability to create custom plugins/mods that completely change the game content.
+The game is very customizable and you will find many in-game features: equipment upgrading, items orders, mounts training over time, xp gaining, hp gaining, etc. This provides a very customizable and enjoyable python terminal-text based RPG.

-You will have to fight monsters, bossses to get keys to after unlock new places of the map.
-The map is divised in points, determined by x and y coordinates, letting the possibility to map up to 128x128 wide (so up to 16,384 places to explore), and more in the future of the engine development.
+You will have to fight monsters and bossses to get keys to unlock new areas on the map.
+The map is divided into points, determined by x and y coordinates, allowing maps up to 128x128 wide (so up to 16,384 places to explore), and more will be available as the engine progresses.

 See the [Gameplay Guide](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/wiki/Gameplay-Guide) wiki page or check or the [Creating Mod](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/wiki/Creating-Mods) wiki page if you're interested in modding the game.